jeff-wise/haskell-starter-kit-blog/README.md

 MVC.
 These also looked good initially, were intuitive and appealed to an aesthetic sense of organization that I had, but I could never find a good argument as to why they were better.
-I wasn't aware at the time, but I was searching for some sort of underlying mathematical logic or structure, some kind of consistent principles where I could reason about how to bulild good software, but I couldn't find it.
+I wasn't aware at the time, but I was searching for some sort of underlying mathematical logic or structure, some set of consistent principles that I could use to reason about how to bulild good software, but I couldn't find it.

-I realized that a lot of software development is done in a way which appeals to our intuition.
+I realized that a lot of software development is done in a manner that appeals to our intuition.
 It creates structures and processes that are easy to understand and manipulate.
-This is a very effective way to program -- it's simply optimizing programming for the natural way that humans think.
-Unfortunately, and I'll be the first to admit, humans aren't as smart as they think, and what is intuitive for us is very rarely optimal.
-I wanted
+This is a very effective method -- it's simply optimizing programming for the natural way that humans think.
+Unfortunately -- and I'll be the first to admit -- humans aren't as smart as they like to believe, and what's intuitive for us is very rarely optimal.
+In my search, I just wasn't motivated by intuitive solutions.
+They were fun, sure, and I enjoyed programming with them, but I always felt like something was missing.
 I wanted to understand the mathematics behind software engineering, if there were any.
-I wanted to be able to objectively
-.
-When I started learning Haskell, I didn't know that it was going to help me answer that question.
-I didn't think that question had a good answer.
-In that respect, Haskell really changed the way I thought about software engineering.
+I wanted some sense of objectivity about how to build better software.
+When I discovered Haskell and started learning it, I didn't know that my search was over.
+I didn't believe that there were objective ways to understand software development.
+In that respect, Haskell really changed the way I thought about programming.
+It put a new ceiling to software development in my eyes, and I was inspired to reach it.

 Now, it's important to say that it took me a long time to become proficient with Haskell.
 I didn't come into Haskell with